 One of the earliest examples of illness recorded is that of Sarah’s barren womb (Gen. 17:17; 18:14), a problem not uncommon neither in her day nor ours.
 The fact of her healing, and the subsequent joyous birth of Isaac in her old age, is one of the most beloved of Bible stories.
 The healing of her womb heralded the eventual spiritual healing of the world through Jesus Christ, who was her descendant.

-Her example teaches that God’s healing may be delayed quite some time in certain cases, and that God had an overriding purpose in her life that went beyond the physical — as he does in the lives of all whom he calls.
-As every Christian knows, every trial — not just illness — serves great purposes that transcend the physical and the temporary.
+Her example teaches that God’s healing may be delayed a long time in certain cases, and that God had an overriding purpose in her life that went beyond the physical — as he does in the lives of all whom he calls.
+As every Christian knows, every trial — not just illness — serves great purposes that go beyond the physical and the temporary.

-God clearly allowed more or less debilitating health conditions to go unhealed even in key figures of his master plan.
-No doubt the lessons to be learned from these handicaps must have been more important to God than the physical health of the people involved!
+God allowed more or less debilitating health conditions to go unhealed even in key figures of his master plan.
+No doubt the lessons to be learned from these handicaps must have been more important to God than the physical health of the people involved.

 Exodus 23:23-25 goes further than Exodus 15:26 and is a promise by God to take away sickness “from the midst of” the Israelites if they obeyed him and put him first.
 It is, again, a national blessing conditioned on obedience and is coupled with other blessings, such as pure water and the fertile womb.

-Chapters 13 to 15 of Leviticus are very informative.
-They discuss the plague of leprosy and give rules of quarantine.
-These chapters clearly refute any notion that the children of Israel lived devoid of all illness, or were always instantly healed.
+Chapters 13 to 15 of Leviticus discuss the plague of leprosy and give rules of quarantine.
+These chapters refute any notion that the children of Israel lived free from all illness, or were always instantly healed.